dehanjl/dehanjl/README.md

 - 🇿🇦 Currently based in sunny Pretoria, South Africa
 - 🎓 BEng Computer Engineering graduate from the University of Pretoria (TUKS)
 - 💼 Currently working as a Software Engineer 👨🏻‍💻 at the BMW ZA IT Hub 🤖
-- 🌱 Currently learning about User Experience and Quantum Computing
+- 🌱 Currently learning about Cybersecurity and Autonomous Driving
 - ⌨️ My (currently) favourite languages are Rust 🦀 and Python 🐍

 ### About Me